 Spring at the Helsinki Zoo

-In Fallkulla it is possible to get aquainted with animals in a traditional farm: sheep, goats, pigs, cows, chicken, ducks, geese and horses.
+In Fallkulla, it is possible to get aquainted with animals in a traditional farm: Sheep, goats, pigs, cows, chicken, ducks, geese and horses.
 Children can also take part in animal care and help with work on the farm.

-Opening hours: 10am - 5pm most days.
+Normal opening hours: 10am - 5pm most days.
 Check before arrival.

 Linnanmäki has entertained families since 1950.
 The amusement park has an enormous selection of fun rides, from ultra scary to more easy-going.
 The special wooden rollercoaster is over 50 years old and remains the most popular ride.
 Linnanmäki also has many arcade halls with the latest games as well as an outdoor stage presenting entertaining performances.